-The topics studied in economics – inflation, unemployment, monetary policy, globalization, markets, trade – could be pulled from today’s headlines.
-But in a nutshell, economics is the study of how and why we spend our resources.
+Each of the topics studied in economics – inflation, unemployment, monetary policy, globalization, markets and trade – could be pulled from any day’s headlines.
+In a nutshell, economics is the study of how and why we spend our resources.
 The “we” can be us as individuals, a business or government.
-Through the discipline of economics, our department hopes to cultivate life skills and a better understanding of the society and world in which we live.
+Through the discipline of economics, you can cultivate life skills and a better understanding of the society and world in which we live.

 The Department of Economics offers a variety of courses ranging from Consumer Economics, Global Economics, to traditional theory.
 Course offerings meet a variety of student needs and all meet the general education requirement.
 Some courses also meet the AACC diversity requirement.

 All economics faculty have offices located on the Arnold campus.
 Please feel free to contact them.

 We strive to provide you practical experience that improves your learning, enhances your college life and benefits you personally and professionally.

 Students enrolled in accounting, business statistics, and economics can attend open lab tutoring sessions in Careers Center Building Room 264 at the following times:

 Monday and Wednesday

 10 a.m.-2:30 p.m.

 10 a.m.-6 p.m.

 You’ll have the opportunity meet other AACC students interested in current affairs and news relating to the world of economics, politics and business.
 Each term the club hosts a student-led debate on a relevant topic.
 The group also enjoys field trips to Washington, D.C., and occasionally plans joint trips with the Entrepreneurial Studies Club.